Community Statements

 Thanksgiving Reflections: Advancing Pluralism

 Happy Thanksgiving Everyone Dear Friends, Read my latest post on ING and American Pluralism, excerpted from a speech I delivered at the Graduate Theological Union on November 13th, 2025.
 The last three years (2023–2025 to date) have been a whirlwind for ING.
-Requests for training seminars… Read More
+Requests… Read More

 ING and American Pluralism

 By Maha Elgenaidi, Founder and Executive Director (Bio) November 20, 2025 This is excerpted from a speech I delivered at the Graduate Theological Union on November 13, 2025, under the same title.
-I’m delighted to share that I recently joined the Interfaith Civic Pluralism… Read More
+I’m delighted to share that I recently joined the… Read More

 What Charlie Kirk Reveals, What the Prophet Muhammad Teaches